-- We agree to honor God in all our relationships by maintaining appropriate boundaries, respecting one another, and looking to the needs of those around us. - We agree to maintain the safety and well-being of others. - We agree to respect and honor all those with whom we interact while a student at NPTS. - We agree to exhibit behavior as persons called to Christian leadership that puts charity above self- interest. - We will NOT behave in any way that endangers ourselves, the Seminary community, the academic process, or the ministries to which we have been called. - We will NOT intimidate others with our words, actions or social media presence.
+- We agree to honor God in all our relationships by maintaining appropriate boundaries, respecting one another, and looking to the needs of those around us. - We agree to maintain the safety and well-being of others. - We agree to exhibit behavior as persons called to Christian leadership that puts charity above self-interest. - We will NOT behave in any way that endangers ourselves, the Seminary community, the academic process, or the ministries to which we have been called.

+- We will NOT intimidate others with our words, actions, or social media presence.
 This includes but is not limited to exhibiting threatening or bullying behavior, disrespecting community members including any students, faculty or staff or any other action that disrupts the safe and healthy function of the seminary community and its members. - We will NOT exhibit behavior that creates undue noise, interrupts or harasses members of the seminary or university community.
-This includes but is not limited to drunkenness, violating quiet and/or courtesy hours, playing musical instruments and playing athletic games in a nonauthorized campus building. - We will NOT interfere with the safe or clean environment of others. - We will NOT use tobacco in any form as it is prohibited in all campus buildings and on campus property.
-This includes smoking, chewing, vaping or dipping tobacco.
-(See full policy below) - No one may record a class or other event without the express permission of the instructor or event coordinator.
+This includes but is not limited to drunkenness, violating quiet and/or courtesy hours, playing musical instruments and playing athletic games in a non-authorized campus building. - We will NOT interfere with the safe or clean environment of others. - We will NOT use tobacco in any form as it is prohibited in all campus buildings and on campus property.
+This includes smoking, chewing, vaping, or dipping tobacco.
+Please see the complete policy below. - No one may record a class or other event without the express permission of the instructor or event coordinator.

-The above behavioral guidelines extend to field education experiences or practicums and online activities including email, texting and social media.
+The above behavioral guidelines extend to field education experiences or practicums and online activities including email, texting, and social media.
 Please see the complete Social Media Policy below.